Worldline Review

 Similar payment processing solutions

-For European card acquiring at enterprise scale, Adyen is the cleaner alternative — younger platform, unified product, stronger fraud stack, better compliance reputation post-2025.
-For iGaming-focused enterprise PSP needs, Nuvei runs the same regulated multi-jurisdiction model with active iGaming team and DraftKings/FanDuel/BetMGM client base.
-Solidgate publishes pricing from 0.3-0.8% plus acquiring with LATAM/APAC orchestration and a genuine appetite for iGaming.
+For European card acquiring at enterprise scale, Adyen is the cleaner alternative: a younger platform, a unified product, a stronger fraud stack and a better compliance reputation post-2025.
+For iGaming-focused enterprise PSP needs, Nuvei runs the same regulated multi-jurisdiction model with an active iGaming team and a DraftKings/FanDuel/BetMGM client base.
+AstroPay covers Brazil, Mexico and Argentina at 1-2.5% deposit pricing through a player wallet that sidesteps the steep cross-border card declines those markets see, often 30-40% on gambling card traffic, with a real appetite for iGaming.
 Paysafe brings 50M+ Skrill/Neteller wallet users that no card-acquiring PSP matches.
-For UK-focused card acquiring specifically, Worldpay still competes despite its own ownership turbulence (FIS → GTCR → Global Payments).
+For UK-focused card acquiring specifically, Worldpay still competes despite its own ownership turbulence (FIS to GTCR to Global Payments).

 When to Choose an Alternative